-Option Description Share Mac camera with Windows Use this option to enable or disable camera sharing.
-Share Bluetooth devices with Windows Use this option to enable or disable Bluetooth devices sharing.
+Option Description Share Bluetooth devices with Windows Use this option to enable or disable Bluetooth devices sharing.
 Share smart card readers with Windows When this option is selected, you can use your Mac's smart card readers in Windows.
 Please note that you will be able to use only those smart card readers that function properly in macOS (i.e. have the necessary drivers installed).
-If your smart card reader works in macOS but for some reason doesn't appear in Windows, please try to connect it using the Devices > USB & Bluetooth menu as described here (p.
+If your smart card reader works in macOS but for some reason doesn't appear in Windows, please try to connect it using the Devices > USB &amp; Bluetooth menu as described here (p.
 73).